H&F Fire Safety Plus

 The fire in Shepherds Court last year was started by a faulty Hotpoint tumble dryer.
 If you haven’t yet checked whether your appliances are on the Hotpoint, Creda or Indesit recall list, please do so and book your upgrade with them.
-Check whether your tumble dryer is affected at: www.lbhf.gov.uk/checkyourappliance.
-If you are concerned about the safety of any other appliance, you can check here to see if it's been recalled by the manufacturer since 2007.
+You can also check to see if other appliances have been recalled by the manufacturer since 2007.

 - Free heat detectors - During our visit, we’ll also install free heat detectors and check any detectors or alarms you already have to make sure they’re working properly.